-Note 18 KEY MANAGEMENT PERSONNEL
+Note 19 KEY MANAGEMENT PERSONNEL

 The School has assessed the key management personnel positions in context of the School being constituted under the Grammar Schools Act 2016.
-The following details for key management personnel include those positions that had authority and responsibility for planning, directing and controlling the activities of the School during 2022.
+The following details for key management personnel include those positions that had authority and responsibility for planning, directing and controlling the activities of the School during 2023.
 Further information on these positions can be found in the body of the Annual Report under the section relating to Governance.

-Position Position Responsibilities Contract classification and appointment authority Date appointed to position Trustee To supervise, maintain and control the Elected position through roll 15 Dec 2016 Trustee conduct of the School.To make rules with regards to the of electors and appointment by the Governor in Council 3 May 2018 Trustee management and control of the School.
-31 Jan 2019 Trustee Appointed by the 3 May 2018 Trustee Governor in Council 18 Dec 2014 Trustee 18 Dec 2014 Trustee 31 Jan 2019 Trustee Additional Governor in Council appointment under S14(1)(c) of the Grammar Schools Act 2016 20 Nov 2006 Principal Responsible for the operational management of the School, implementation of plans and strategies as approved by the Board of Trustees Five year contract (extended to 31 Dec 2027) 15 April 2013 Deputy Principal Supports the Principal in the operational management of the School, implementation of plans and strategies as delegated by the Principal.
-The Deputy Principal has collaborative responsibilities in relation to the design, development and delivery of the School's student care programme curriculum.
-Three year contract (extended to 31 Dec 2025) 1 Jan 2019
+Position Responsibilities Current Incumbents Contract classification and appointment authority Date appointed to position Trustee To supervise, maintain and control the Elected position through roll of 15 Dec 2016 Trustee conduct of the School.
+To make rules with regards to the electors and appointment by the Governor in Council 18 Dec 2014 Trustee management and control of the School.
+31 Jan 2019 Trustee Appointed by the 31 Jan 2019 Trustee Governor in Council 31 Mar 2023 Trustee 31 Mar 2023 Trustee 31 Mar 2023 Trustee Additional Governor in 3 May 2018 Trustee Council appointment under S14(1)(c) of the Grammar Schools Act 2016 3 May 2018 Principal Responsible for the strategic leadership and operational management of the School, including implementation of strategies and plans as approved by the Board of Trustees Five year contract (extended to 31 Dec 2027) 15 April 2013 Deputy Principal Supports the Principal in the operational management of the School, and implementation of plans and strategies as delegated by the Principal.
+Three year contract (extended to 31 Dec 2025) 1 Jan 2019 Deputy Principal (Academic) Supports the Principal in the educational leadership of the School, and implementation of strategies and plans as delegated by the Principal.
+Five year contract (extended to 31 Dec 2025) 1 Jan 2018 Deputy Principal (Co- Curriculum) Supports the Principal in the operational management of the School's co-curriculum, and implementation of strategies and plans as delegated by the Principal.
+Five year contract (ending 31 Dec 2026) 10 Jan 2022 Chief Financial Officer and Secretary to the Board Supports the Principal in the financial, information technologies and facilities management of the School, implementation of strategies and plans as delegated by the Principal, and to act as Secretary to the Board of Trustees.
+Five year contract (ending 10 March 2028) 6 Mar 2023 Director of Human Resources Supports the Principal in the management of the School's human resource function, and implementation of strategies and plans as delegated by the Principal.
+Five year contract (extended to 31 Dec 2027) 16 Sep 2019

-Note 18 KEY MANAGEMENT PERSONNEL (cont'd)
+Note 19 KEY MANAGEMENT PERSONNEL (cont'd)